* UK told Moscow defence shipments must stop

 * Syria receiving military hardware in ships

-LONDON/MOSCOW June 19 (Reuters) - A cargo ship now moving off the north-west coast of Scotland is believed to be carrying Russian weaponry to Syria, according to an insurer which says it has withdrawn coverage for the vessel.
+The Curacao-flagged cargo ship Alaed, last seen off the north-west coast of Scotland this week, was believed to carrying Russian weaponry to Syria, according to an insurer which said it had withdrawn coverage for the vessel.

-Britain said it was aware of a consignment of refurbished Russian-made attack helicopters heading for Syria, but did not say if it was referring to the same vessel.
+Britain's Foreign Office had said earlier it was aware of a consignment of refurbished Russian-made attack helicopters heading for Syria, but did not say if it was referring to the same vessel.

 Russia has faced increasing Western criticism over arms supplies to Syria, where the United Nations says government forces have killed more than 10,000 people in a crackdown.
 Last month, the U.S. described the delivery of heavy Russian weapons in a shipment as "reprehensible".

-Ship tracking data showed on Tuesday that the Curacao-flagged cargo ship Alaed set off from the Russian port of Baltiisk in the province of Kaliningrad on June 11.
+Ship tracking data showed on Tuesday that the Alaed set off from the Russian port of Baltiisk in the Baltic province of Kaliningrad on June 11.